rollbear/trompeloeil/docs/reference.md

 `std::vector<int> values`.
 Since **`RETURN(...)`** accesses copies of local variables, the value of `offset` is 1 in the index calculation if called from within `test_func(...)`.

+**NOTE!** It is illegal to return a reference to a captured local variable.

 See also [**`LR_RETURN(...)`**](#LR_RETURN) which accesses local variables by reference.